 Andrew Goodman Foundation at the University of Utah

 The Andrew Goodman Foundation at the University of Utah is the local chapter of the national Andrew Goodman Foundation.
-This student group was founded in January 2015 and has since registered thousands of students to vote, worked with Hinckley Institute students, staff, and other university personnel to secure an on-campus polling location for students and community members, manage and disseminate information about the University of Utah-specific voter registration website, organize voter-registration competitions between the Fraternities and Sororities on Greek Row, advocate issues and bills impacting students to state legislators, and work to integrate voter registration as a part of new-student orientation.
+This student group was founded in January 2015 and has since registered thousands of students to vote, worked with Hinckley Institute students, staff, and other university personnel to secure an on-campus polling location for students and community members, manage and disseminate information about the University of Utah-specific voter registration website, organize voter-registration competitions between the Fraternities and Sororities, advocate issues and bills impacting students to state legislators, and work to integrate voter registration as a part of new-student orientation.
 In the fall of 2016 alone, the Andrew Goodman Foundation at the University of Utah registered over 1,200 students to vote and helped nearly 2,800 students vote on campus.